prabhatsharma/s3-directorylisting/README.md

 * Make sure the everyone has rights to list bucket contents
 * Make sure that CORS is enabled

-No seperate configuration required in this file.
+No separate configuration required in this file.